quikdev/go/README.md

 ## Run & Build

 The build & run commands are the same.
 They both build the executable.
 Run attempts to run the program after the build completes.
-Run also supports native live-reloading for applications.
+Run supports caching (to prevent unnecessary builds) and native live-reloading for applications.

 ```sh
 Usage: qgo build [<file>]